abudri/Helsinki_Full_Stack_Open_2021/part1/README.md

 ..		.gitignore	node_modules	public		yarn.lock
 ```

+### Starting a React App

+`$ npm start` - This command started the react app.
+By default, the application runs in localhost port 3000 with the address http://localhost:3000

 ### Stopping a React App

 What I found so far is simply doing `ctrl+c`: